-Your first step to get prepared is to take 5 minutes and have a Fire Chat to discuss three lifesaving questions.
+Your first step to get prepared is taking 5 minutes to start your bushfire plan.

 If you live in a bushfire risk area, you need to understand the Bushfire Warning Systems before a fire threatens your home.
 The alerts give information on how severe a bushfire is once it’s started.
 Alerts have four warning levels indicating the increasing risk to your life or property, and the decreasing amount of time you have until the fire arrives.